-Christopher B. Smith, age 51, has been the Senior Vice President, Group Benefits since April 2020.
-Previously, he served as Senior Vice President, Head of Enterprise Service and Operations at Guardian from September 2019 to April 2020.
+Christopher B. Smith, age 52, has been the Executive Vice President, Group Benefits since July 2020.
+Previously, he served as Senior Vice President, Group Benefits from April 2020 to July 2020 and the Senior Vice President, Head of Enterprise Service and Operations at Guardian from September 2019 to April 2020.
 Prior to joining Guardian, Mr. Smith spent 25 years at MetLife where he served in multiple roles, including Executive Vice President and Head of Global Operations, Senior Vice President and Chief of Staff to MetLife's Chairman, President and Chief Executive Officer and Chairman of the Board of the MetLife Foundation.